cybertec-postgresql/pgwatch2/pgwatch2/sql/metric_store/README.md

 ## metric-time

-A single "master" table for each distinct metric in the "public" schema + weekly partitions in the "subpartitions" schema.
+A single top-level table for each distinct metric in the "public" schema + weekly partitions in the "subpartitions" schema.
 Works on PG 11+ versions.
-Suitable for up to ~25 monitored DBs.
+Suitable for up to ~50 monitored DBs.
 Reduced IO compared to "metric" as old data partitions will be dropped, not deleted.

+Default storage schema for the "pgwatch2-postgres" Docker image.

 ## metric-dbname-time

-A single "master" table for each distinct metric in the "public" schema + 2 level subpartitions ("dbname" + monthly time based) in the "subpartitions" schema.
+A single top level table for each distinct metric in the "public" schema + 2 levels of subpartitions ("dbname" + weekly time based) in the "subpartitions" schema.
 Works on PG 11+ versions.
+Provides the fastest query runtimes when having long retention intervals / lots of metrics data or slow disks and accessing mostly only a single DB's metrics at a time.
-Suitable for 25+ monitored DBs.
+Best used for 50+ monitored DBs.

-NB!
-Currently minimum effective retention period with this model is 30 days.
-This will be lifted once PG 12 comes out.
+Also note that when having extremely many hosts under monitoring it might be necessary to increase the "max_locks_per_transaction" postgresql.conf parameter on the metrics DB for automatic old partition dropping to work.
+One could of course also drop old data partitions with some custom script / Cron when increasing "max_locks_per_transaction" is not wanted, and actually this kind of approach is also working behind the scenes for versions above v1.8.1.

 ## custom